Aclios/MAGES-Tools/README.md

 ## Infinity games font

-Allows to export/import glyphs mapping using a json file, and update the font.txt file accordingly, for the Infinity games (Ever17 and Never7)
+Export/import glyphs mapping using a json file, and update the font.txt file accordingly, for the Infinity games (Ever17 and Never7)

 Export glyphs mapping to json (see above for game codes):